Skip to content

 Appearance and lifestyle:

-The Olive Ridley turtle (Lepidochelys olivacea) is so named for the olive-green colour of its shell, it is the smallest turtle in South African waters, weighing 35 kg on average.
-Olive Ridleys display a behaviour called arribada, where hundreds of thousands of turtle's nest on a beach at the same time.
+The olive ridley turtle (Lepidochelys olivacea) is so named for the olive-green colour of its shell.
+It is the smallest turtle in South African waters, weighing 35kg on average.
+Overseas, olive ridleys display a behaviour called arribada, where hundreds of thousands of turtles nest on a beach at the same time.

 Habitat: